reula/PDE/ICTP_SAIFR/time-line.md

 </td>

 <td>
-   Asigment 1
+   Exercise Sheet 1

 </td>
 <td>

-   Task_0A: Getting familiar with Julia and its environment
+   Lab 1A: Getting familiar with Julia and its environment

-   Task_0B: The logistic map
+   Lab 1B: The logistic map

 </td>